uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ![!nvidia-smi output](images/CudaVersion.png)

-When your job has been created and your environment created and activated from the cheaha CLI (see above [instructions](../../workflow_solutions/using_anaconda.md#create-an-environment)), run the below command.
+When your job has been created and your environment created and activated from the terminal (see above [instructions](../../workflow_solutions/using_anaconda.md#create-an-environment)), run the below command.

 ```bash